Randy Gage on Mad Genius, MLM, and Meth

 I know you reside in San Diego and Florida during the Winter.
 Do you have any plans to live in other countries when America breaks off and floats away?

 “Yes long-term goal is to have homes in 8 or 10 places around the world.
-Some of the places include Sydney, Costa Rica and Europe.”
+Some of the places include Sydney, Costa Rica and Europe for vacation properties.”

-Thank you so much for your time Randy.
-This truly means alot to me and my readers.
+Thank you so much for your time Randy, because I know time is money for a business professional like yourself.
+This MLM interview truly means a lot to me and my readers.

 Let’s keep the Conversation going

-Please share your thoughts below in the comments section.
+Please share your thoughts about this Randy Gage interview below in the comments section.
 What have you found that has helped you become whole again?
-Let me know if you liked this piece by hitting a couple share buttons.
+Let me know if you liked this piece by hitting a couple share buttons for social media.
 All of your feedback and thoughts are highly valued.